 Don’t leave off the pickled onions—they’re a breeze to make and really elevate this recipe.
 I served these on slider buns with sweet potato fries.
 Don’t forget to put out forks!
 Even though this is an adult recipe, they are still “sloppy” Joes!

 I don’t remember having sloppy joes as a child more than a couple of times, but what I do remember is commercials for Manwich.
-I am not so refined as to turn up my nose at canned meat, but I am positive this recipe is better and worth the effort.
+I am not so refined as to turn up my nose at canned meat, but I am positive this recipe for bourbon sloppy joes is better and worth the effort.
 I was pleasantly surprised by how flavorful it was.
 The added bourbon made it feel slightly more adult, while adding a sweetness to the rich sauce.

 I was expecting the sandwich to fall apart halfway through eating it and being reduced to finish the rest with a fork, but I was able to eat the sandwich with only a few drips here and there.